badrinathjt7/webdev-demo/README.md

 # 📘 Documentation

 ## 🧭 How to Use the Demo
-Step-by-step guide for students and beginners:
+Step-by-step guide for students and beginners on how to use the demo:

 👉 [HOW_TO_USE_DEMO.md](HOW_TO_USE_DEMO.md)